Soup: Name

 The term soup, or words like it, can be found in many languages.
-Similar terms include the Italian zuppa, the German Suppe, the Danish suppe, the Russian суп (pronounced "soup"), the Spanish sopa and the Polish zupa.
-According to The Oxford Companion to Food, "soup" is "the most general of the terms which apply to liquid savoury dishes"; other terms embraced by soup include broth, bisque, bouillon, consommé, potage and many more.
+Similar terms include the Italian zuppa, the German Suppe, the Danish suppe, the Russian суп (pronounced "soup"), the Spanish and Portuguese sopa and the Polish zupa.
+According to The Oxford Companion to Food, "soup" is "the most general of the terms which apply to liquid savoury dishes"; other terms embraced by soup include broth, bisque, bouillon, consommé, potage, and many more.

 According to the lexicographer John Ayto, "the etymological idea underlying the word soup is that of 'soaking'".
 In his 2012 The Diner's Dictionary Ayto writes that the word dates back to an unrecorded post-classical Latin verb suppare – "to soak", which was derived from the prehistoric Germanic root "sup–", which also produced the English "sup" and "supper".
 The term passed into Old French as soupe, meaning a piece of bread soaked in liquid" and, by extension, "broth poured on to bread".
 The earliest recorded use in English of "sop" in the first sense dates from 1340.
 The ancient conjunction of bread and soup still exists not only in the croutons often served with soup, and the slice of baguette and Gruyère floating on traditional French onion soup, but also in bread-based soups including the German Schwarzbrotsuppe (black bread soup), the Russian Okroshka and the Italian pappa al pomodoro (tomato pulp).
 The Dictionnaire de l'Académie française records the term "soupe" in French use from the twelfth century but adds that it is probably earlier.
 (Note: In all its editions from the first (1694) to the eighth (1935) the Dictionnaire de l'Académie française stipulated that soup is served with bread: "a kind of food made of broth and slices of bread" (1694) and "liquid food in which bread is usually soaked" (1935) – sorte d’aliment fait de boüillon & de tranches de pain and aliment liquide dans lequel trempe ordinairement du pain.
 The current edition distinguishes between the old and the modern meanings of the word: (i) a slice of bread that was drizzled with broth or another liquid (ii) a liquid dish, more or less substantial, which is most often served hot and at the beginning of the meal ((i) une tranche de pain qui a été arrosée de bouillon ou d’un autre aliment liquid; (ii) un plat liquide, plus ou moins conséquent, qui est le plus souvent servi chaud et en début de repas).)
 The Oxford English Dictionary records the use of the word in English in the fourteenth century: "Soppen nim wyn & sucre & make me an stronge soupe".
 The first known cookery book in English, The Forme of Cury, c.
 1390, refers to several "broths", but not to soups.